rkristelijn/next-blog/docs/cloudflare.md

 #### 1. "Permission denied" error
 - Check that your Cloudflare API token has the correct permissions
 - Verify your Account ID is correct
+- Make sure you have `Workers Scripts` or `Cloudflare Pages` permissions

 #### 2. Build fails
 - Check the GitHub Actions logs for specific error messages